Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Discussions

 \subsection{Advantages of PRBFN over conventional BFN}

 In this design, the PRBFN architecture is adopted due to its high reconfigurability, which is able to support the large number of reconfigurable states $N$ required by FAS.
 The core principle involves precisely controlling the outputs of the PRBFN to satisfy the specific beamforming criteria.
-Therefore, a question arises: whether a traditional BFN could be used in place of the PRBFN.

-While theoretically feasible, existing BFN implementations face practical limitations.
-For instance, the BFNs in \cite{BFN2,BFN3} provides discrete control in amplitude and phase.
-However, as shown in Fig. \ref{PRBFN_2Ports_Phase_Loss}(a), approaching the ideal values specified in $\hat{\mathbf{B}}$ would require this discrete design to achieve a phase accuracy of at least 5 bits, which is hard to achieve with PCB techniques.
-Meanwhile, for lower-frequency applications like 2.6 GHz, implementing high-precision phase shifters using solid-state circuits demands considerable chip area, making such solutions prohibitively expensive \cite{chip1,chip2}.

-Another example is the BFN proposed in \cite{BFN4}, which offers two output ports with independently and continuously tunable amplitude and phase differences.
-With careful design, such a BFN could emulate the functionality of our PRBFN.
-However, this approach introduces considerable practical challenges.
-The BFN reconfigurability in \cite{BFN4} relies on 6 varactor diodes for one unit cell, necessitating many high-precision linear power supplies or digital-to-analog converters (DACs) for accurate control.
-This approach is far more complex than the switching diodes directly controlled using digital signals in our PRBFN-FAS.
-Moreover, as the BFN in \cite{BFN4} was not optimized for FAS applications, it exhibits relatively higher insertion loss since our PRBFN-FAS is specifically designed for FAS applications.

-In contrast, the PRBFN proposed in this work is specifically optimized for FAS requirements.
-Its reconfigurable output closely approximates the target $\hat{\mathbf{B}}$ while maintaining relatively low insertion loss.
-Moreover, the use of diode-based reconfiguration enables straightforward direct control via FPGAs.
-These advantages establish the PRBFN as a superior alternative to conventional BFN for FAS implementations.
+However, existing BFN designs can also support the FAS as long as the amplitudes and phases meet the requirements.